 Our excellent team of surgeons is here to make sure your experience is a positive one.
 Whether it's our surgeons or our professional staff, we promise to make every effort to give you the best possible care.

-Schedule an Appointment Online With Dr. Downie Schedule Online Hugo Retinal Surgeon Dr. Downie joined Associated Eye Care in 1995.
+Please Call to Schedule an Appointment With Dr. Downie Call Now Hugo Retinal Surgeon Dr. Downie joined Associated Eye Care in 1995.
 He completed his undergraduate studies at Carleton College in Northfield, MN.
 He received his medical degree from The Ohio State University College of Medicine and remained there for ophthalmic residency.
 Dr. Downie completed fellowship training in vitreo-retinal surgery at the Charles Retina Institute in Memphis, TN.
-Dr. Downie’s practice emphasizes...
+Dr. Downie’s...